Close Button Close Button

 Minus Symbol

-The views expressed in this article is not to be construed as professional advice and users are advised to seek independent professional/expert advice before making any decisions based on the same.
+The views stated in this article are not to be construed as investment advice and readers are suggested to seek independent financial advice before making any investment decisions.
+For more details on risk factors, terms and conditions please read the sales brochure & policy document (available on www.bajajallianzlife.com) carefully before concluding a sale.
 Bajaj Allianz Life Insurance Company Ltd., Regd. office Address: Bajaj Allianz House, Airport Road, Yerawada, Pune - 411006, Reg.
 No.: 116, CIN: U66010PN2001PLC015959, Call us on toll free No.: 1800 209 7272, Mail us: customercare@bajajallianz.co.in

 Tax benefits as per prevailing Income tax laws shall apply.
 Please check with your tax consultant for eligibility